 You can call the DWC rescheduling number at (515) 281-6621 from 8:30 a.m. to 11:00 a.m., Monday through Friday.
 If you have hired an attorney to assist you, he or she will likely handle any scheduling or rescheduling for you.

-Get a FREE Consult with a Workers’ Comp Attorney in Des Moines
+Get a FREE Consult with a Workers’ Comp Attorney in Iowa

-To discuss your case with a workers’ comp attorney in Des Moines, or to inquire about how an attorney can help you prepare for a hearing and improve your chances of a successful claim, contact our office, Walker, Billingsley & Bair.
+To discuss your case with a workers’ comp attorney or to inquire about how an attorney can help you prepare for a hearing and improve your chances of a successful claim, contact our office, Walker, Billingsley & Bair.
 Contact us today for a free consultation at 515-440-2852.